Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

 \section{Simulations}

-In this section, we simulate from the probit model with crossed random effects (\ref{eq:ygivab}) and compare the performance of the ARC estimator with the traditional estimator obtained by maximizing the first-order Laplace approximation of the likelihood.
-A further method considered is given by an \emph{unfeasible oracle estimator} that uses the unknown true values of $\ssa$ and $\ssb$ to estimate the regression parameters as $\hat\beta_{\mathrm{oracle}} = \hat\gamma(1+\ssa+\ssb)^{1/2}.$ The ARC method instead corrects $\hat\gamma$ using estimates of the variance components.
-All methods were implemented in the R (\cite{R:2023}) language.
-Package TMB (\cite{kristensen:2016}) was used for the Laplace approximation, with the \texttt{nlminb} optimization function employed for its maximization, like done by the \texttt{glmmTMB} R package (\cite{glmmTMB}).
-The row- and column-wise likelihoods were coded in C++ and integrated in R with Rcpp (\cite{Rcpp}), and optimized by the Brent's method as implemented in the \texttt{optimise} function.
-A public repository with \texttt{R} code implementing the estimation methods compared in the simulation study is available at \href{https://github.com/rugbel/arcProbit}{github.com/rugbel/arcProbit}.
+In this section, we simulate from the probit model with crossed random effects (\ref{eq:ygivab}) and compare the performance of the all-row-column estimator with the traditional estimator obtained by maximizing the first-order Laplace approximation of the likelihood.
+A further method considered is an `infeasible oracle estimator' that uses the unknown true values of $\ssa$ and $\ssb$ to estimate the regression parameters as $\hat{{\beta}}_{\mathrm{oracle}} = \hat{{\gamma}}(1+\ssa+\ssb)^{1/2}.$ The all-row-column method instead corrects $\hat{{\gamma}}$ using estimates of the variance components.
+All methods were implemented in the R language.
+The package \texttt{TMB} \citep{ kristensen:2016} was used for the Laplace approximation, with the \texttt{nlminb} optimization function employed for its maximization.
+We did not use the popular \texttt{glmer} function from the {R} package \texttt{lme4} \citep{Bates:2015} because the current version of \texttt{TMB} is substantially more computationally efficient and thus allowed us to compare our method to the first-order Laplace approximation at larger dimensions than it would otherwise be possible with \texttt{glmer}.
+The row- and column-wise likelihoods were coded in C++ and integrated in {R} with \texttt{Rcpp} \citep{Rcpp}, and optimized by Brent's method as implemented in the \texttt{optimise} function.